cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 After the S3 bucket has been created, an EC2 key pair then needs to be generated which allows you to connect to your EMR cluster over SSH.
-If you already have an existing EC2 key pair that can be used for this tutorial as well.
+If you already have an existing EC2 key pair that can be used for this section as well.
 In order to generate an EC2 key pair through the AWS Management Console, search and navigate to the EC2 section from the console home page.
 In the pane on the left side of the screen, look for the 'Network and Security' section and select the 'Key Pairs' option.
 On